Baby Travel Tips from the Trenches

 1. Try not to pack too much into your hand luggage

 - I packed for every single possibility and ended up forgetting a sleeping bag, a book and almost my mobile phone and glasses on a few planes.
 Plus, lugging it all around is a nightmare.
 I don’t even want to mention screening points – I might have had a meltdown on my trip to Europe (travelling solo..).
 It took forever to unpack it, push it through x-ray and I didn’t know that you had to take off the carrier too.
 Where’s my additional set of hands??
 It pushed me over the edge – if I was failing at the first hurdle how was I going to cope with the whole flight??
+I also recommend taking a CoziGo which lets your baby sleep better as undisturbed by the lights on the flight.

 2. Let your baby suck on something during take-off and more importantly during landing